-You can deduplicate data by using multiple statements, such as FIRST_VALUE, LAST_VALUE, and DISTINCT.
-This topic describes how to use the TopN function to implement deduplication and relevant precautions.
+You can remove duplicates by executing statements such as FIRST_VALUE, LAST_VALUE, and DISTINCT.
+This topic describes how to execute TopN statements to remove duplicates and describes deduplication considerations.

-ROW_NUMBER OVER WINDOWstatement of Flink SQL to implement deduplication.
-Similar to TopN statement,
+ROW_NUMBER OVER WINDOWstatement of Flink SQL to remove duplicates.

-ROW_NUMBER(): specifies an over window to compute the row number.
+ROW_NUMBER(): calculates the number of a row.
 The row number starts from 1.

 - Subquery: calls the

-- Outer query: reserves the first data record under the specified primary key and removes
+- Outer query: keeps the first row of duplicate rows that have the same primary key

-PROCTIME function instead of declaring the proctime attribute.
+PROCTIME() function instead of declaring the proctime filed.

 ROW_NUMBER() OVER (PARTITION BY b, d ORDER BY now() as time DESC)is executed?

-now()function are different because it is undeterministic.
-As a result, the previous value cannot be found in the retraction.
-Make sure that you use a deterministic time attribute field, such as a field of the event time or a field of the processing time attribute in a source table as the deterministic time attribute field.
+Solution: Make sure that you use a deterministic time attribute field, such as a field of the event time attribute.
+You can also use a field of the processing time attribute in a source table as the deterministic time attribute field.

 - Cause: The value of the